-Sperm Wars looks at dating and sex from an evolutionary biology perspective and a with a lens of “reproductive warfare”.
+Sperm Wars looks at dating and sex from an evolutionary biology perspective and through a perspective of “reproductive warfare”.

 It has some eye-opening content but also, unluckily, quite a few unfounded claims that cast some shadows on the whole.